inrupt/solid-common-vocab-rdf/README.md

 Properties) from well-known or public vocabularies.

-Libraries can be generated that provide programming language classes (one class per vocabulary) where each class is made up of constants that represent the individual terms defined by that vocabulary.
-As a developer, you just need to import the individual vocabulary classes that you need to have full access to constants representing all that vocabularies term terms.
+Libraries can be generated that provide programming language classes (one class per vocabulary) where each class is made up of constants representing the individual terms defined by that vocabulary.
+As a developer, you just need to import the individual vocabulary class that you need to have full access to the constants representing all the terms defined in that vocabulary (see the example below showing how easy it is to access the terms from the common Friend-of-a-Friend (FOAF) RDF vocabulary).

 ## Published vocabulary bundles